 Keep in mind that the trail gets muddy after a lot of rain and is subject to flooding.
 Mountain biking is allowed on this trail when it’s completely dry.

 Park at 119 Willow Drive, McAdenville.
 (Some mapping software might say Gastonia.)
 This is about 18 miles west of the very center of Charlotte.

-Catawba Riverkeeper Foundation’s brand-new boathouse, which just opened on June 5th, is right there.
+Catawba Riverkeeper Foundation’s boathouse, which just opened in 2021, is right there.
 When it’s open, you can fill up your water bottle, use the restroom, and buy drinks, snacks, sunscreen, and other sundries.
 It’s also the meeting point for their half-day guided tour kayak program.